Dynamics of the sine-Gordon equation on tadpole graphs: Abstract

 \section{Abstract}

-This work studies the dynamics of solutions to the sine-Gordon equation posed on a tadpole graph $\mathcal{G}$ and endowed with boundary conditions at the vertex of $\delta$-type.
+This work studies the dynamics of solutions to the sine-Gordon equation posed on a tadpole graph, namely, a graph consisting of a circle with a half-line attached at a single vertex, and endowed with boundary conditions at the vertex of $\delta$-type.
 The latter generalize conditions of Neumann-Kirchhoff type.
-The purpose of this analysis is to establish an instability result for a certain family of stationary solutions known as \emph{single-lobe kink state profiles}, which consist of a periodic, symmetric, concave stationary solution in the finite (periodic) lasso of the tadpole, coupled with a decaying kink at the infinite edge of the graph.
-It is proved that such stationary profile solutions are linearly (and nonlinearly) unstable under the flow of the sine-Gordon model on the graph.
-The extension theory of symmetric operators, Sturm-Liouville oscillation results and analytic perturbation theory of operators are fundamental ingredients in the stability analysis.
+The purpose of this analysis is to establish the existence and instability of stationary solutions which we have called \emph{single-lobe kink state profiles}, which consist of a symmetric stationary solution of subluminal-type profile in the finite ring of the tadpole, coupled with a decaying kink-profile at the infinite edge of the graph.
+It is proved that such stationary profile solutions are linearly (and nonlinearly) unstable under specific restriction and by the flow of the sine-Gordon model on the graph.
+The extension theory of symmetric operators, Sturm-Liouville oscillation results and a splitting eigenvalue method are fundamental ingredients in the stability analysis.
 The local well-posedness of the sine-Gordon model in an appropriate energy space is also established.
-The theory developed in this investigation constitutes the first stability result of stationary solutions to the sine-Gordon equation on a tadpole graph.
+The theory developed in this investigation constitutes the first steps by understading the dynamics to the sine-Gordon equation on a tadpole graph.

 \textbf{Mathematics Subject Classification (2020).} Primary 35Q51, 35J61, 35B35; Secondary 47E05.\\